mjung5/covid-vignette-api/README.md

 | High risk     |             0 |                9 |              2 |
 | VeryHigh risk |             0 |                7 |              2 |

-US states: Risk status by death rate
+US states: Risk status vs death rate status

 When looking at the contingency table with confirmed cases risk groups and death rate groups, it still shows consistent results.
 The very high